Common Name(s): Pau Rosa

 Grain/Texture: Grain tends to be wavy or interlocked.
 Uniform medium to coarse texture, with a high natural luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits common; narrow rays not visible without lens, spacing fairly close; parenchyma unilateral, lozenge, winged, confluent, and banded.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits common; narrow rays not visible without lens, normal to close spacing; parenchyma unilateral, lozenge, winged, confluent, and banded.

 Rot Resistance: Rated as very durable regarding decay resistance, and is also resistant to insect attack.
 Pau Rosa has good weathering characteristics in outdoor applications.